aslamabbas/aslamabbas.github.io/_posts/2016-06-09-is-elon-musk-the-world-s-greatest-entrepreneur-.markdown

 layout: post
 title: Is Elon Musk, the World's Greatest Entrepreneur?
 published: true
 description: A peek into the life of Elon Musk.
-What makes him a great entreprenuer and an analysis of the factors that contributed to his success.
+What makes him a great entreprenuer and what we can learn from him.
 picture: http://cdn-simplyblog.rhcloud.com/uploads/big/6944db4dd508d621a8ef02943997848f.png
 keywords: Elon Musk, SpaceX, Tesla Motors, Zip2, Entrepreneur, NASA
 tags: people